Case Interview Examples: 100+ Free Practice Cases (2026)

 Below are several of our own case interview examples.
 These are full video walkthroughs where you can watch a candidate solve a real case from start to finish.
 Each video covers framework creation, quantitative analysis, and the final recommendation.

-When using these videos for practice, we recommend pausing at each step and working through the question yourself before watching the candidate's answer.
+When using these videos for practice, pause at each step and work through the question yourself before watching the candidate’s answer.
 This turns a passive video into active practice and builds the same skills you will need in your real interview.

 How Should You Use Case Interview Examples to Practice?